mikepierce/MMGraphFunctions/README.md

 related to finding the forbidden minors of a given graph property.
 In particular, this package has functions relating to the properties of a graph being [apex][APEX], edge-apex, or contraction-apex.
+Additionally in the *brute-force-search* directory is a Mathematica notebook containing the details how to perform a brute-force search for certain classes of minor-minimal graphs.

   ![K6 and the Jorgensen Graph](https://raw.githubusercontent.com/mikepierce/MMGraphFunctions/master/images/k6andjorgenson.png)